Binance Market Update (2022-09-15)

 Binance

-The global cryptocurrency market cap now stands at $0.97T, down by -1.97% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.99T, down by -0.50% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include PHB, LOOM, and GLM, up by 40%, 17%, and 13%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include LOOM, FIRO, and GLM, up by 36%, 35%, and 27%, respectively.

 Top stories of the day: